sophgo/sophgo-doc/SG2042/TRM/source/system-control.rst

 ================

 These registers control system behaviours or hold informations of this chip.
 This block is more like a gather of misc functions of a SoC.

-Its base address is listed in table :ref:`mmap_table`, SYS_CTRL device.
+The base address is listed in table :ref:`mmap_table`, SYS_CTRL device.

 Registers
 ---------